2008 European Amateur Team Championship: Teams

-Other participating teams

 Winners

 Five-time-winners team Scotland won the opening 36-hole competition, with a 22-under-par score of 698.
 Tied five strokes behind were team Sweden and team Germany.
 Sweden earned 2nd place on the tie breaking better non-counting scores.
 Host nation Italy, with 15-year-old future European Tour winner Matteo Manassero in the team, finished 5th.

 There was no official award for the lowest individual score, but individual leader were Wallace Booth, Scotland, with a 10-under-par score of 134, two strokes ahead of Jorge Campillo, Spain, and Callum Macaulay, Scotland.

 Defending champions team Ireland, led by team captain Michael Burns, won the gold medal, earning their sixth title, beating team England in the final 4–2.
 The winning Irish team, combined from the Republic of Ireland and Northern Ireland, included future professional major winner 21-year-old Shane Lowry.

 Team Germany, earned the bronze on third place, after beating France 4–3 in the bronze match.